DrVogtster/QPDE-FV-WENO/README.md

+This github contains the code associated with generating the figures/tables for the paper "Incorporating high-accuracy, finite-volume shock stabilization methods into a quantum algorithm for nonlinear partial differential equations" in Physical Review A : https://journals.aps.org/pra/pdf/10.1103/9phc-5m7b
 # Setting up an environment for running the codes & running the codes:

 If you're on a Linux machine, to keep things straightforward, we have added a 'fvweno.yml' file that can be imported via conda: